-Parts per billion (ppb) or Micrograms per liter--one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
+Parts per billion (ppb) or Micrograms per liter (ug/L) - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.

-Picocuries per liter (pCi/L)-- picocuries per liter is a measure of the radioactivity in water.
+Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water.

-Treatment Technique (TT)-an enforceable procedure or level of technological performance which public water systems must follow to ensure control of a contaminant.
+Treatment Technique (TT) - an enforceable procedure or level of technological performance which public water systems must follow to ensure control of a contaminant.

-Action Level--the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action level (AL) - the concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

-Maximum Contaminant Level-(MCL) The "Maximum Allowed" MCL is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+Maximum contaminant level (MCL) - the "Maximum Allowed" MCL is the highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the MCLG's as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal-(MCLG)--The "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+Maximum contaminant level goal (MCLG) - the "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to human health.
+MCLG's allow for a margin of safety.